kunhwiko/concepts/cloud/aws/H-S3.md

 a) Security can be set at the user level (e.g. IAM policies) or at the resource level (e.g. bucket policies, object ACL).
 b) A user can access an S3 object if the user has sufficient IAM permissions or there is a resource-level policy that allows for access.
 If there is an explicit deny rule, the user's access will always be denied.
-c) Supports encryption in transit through HTTPS endpoints to protect in-flight unencrypted data.
-Bucket policies can be used to always enforce users to use secure transport.
+c) Supports at-rest encryption through keys and in-transit encryption through HTTPS endpoints.
+Bucket policies can be used to always enforce users to use HTTPS endpoints.
 ```

 ##### S3 Encryption